-Mohammed is a 27-year-old student from BC who is starting first-year in September 2021.
-In June 2021 he submits a financial aid application that shows that he is single with no dependants, and that he will be living with his father in Toronto during the academic year.
+Mohammed is a 27-year-old student from BC who is starting first-year in September 2022.
+In June 2022 he submits a financial aid application that shows that he is single with no dependants, and that he will be living with his father in Toronto during the academic year.

-His parents are divorced and live in separate households.
-Their total combined average income is \$230,000 (based on the 2018, 2019 and 2020 tax years).
+His parents are divorced and live in separate households with no other dependents.
+Their total combined average income is \$230,000 (based on the 2019, 2020 and 2021 tax years).